‘The View’ Host Meghan McCain Gives Thanks For Whoopi Goldberg’s Friendship In Heartfelt IG Post

 Meghan McCain gave thanks for the friendship of her fellow panelist on The View, Whoopi Goldberg, in a heartfelt Instagram post.
-She shared her thoughts about her true feelings for the EGOT winner to the delight of her 416,000 followers, who liked the post over 25,000 times and counting.
+She shared her true feelings for the EGOT winner to the delight of her 416,000 followers, who liked the post over 25,000 times and counting.

 The photo showed the women deep in a discussion during an episode of the daytime talk series.
 In its caption, Meghan applauded Whoopi for all the good things she has brought to her life as well as all she has taught her in the four years they have worked together.